FIR filed against ‘all members who played roles’ in ‘India’s Got Latent’ episodes

 The FIR comes days after remarks made by YouTuber and podcaster Ranveer Allahbadia on one of the episodes of the show triggered a row.

-Allahbadia, known for his podcast and YouTube channel BeerBiceps, asked a contestant an explicit question relating to their parents during the episode released on February 9.
+Allahbadia, known for his podcast and YouTube channel BeerBiceps, jokingly asked a contestant an explicit question insinuating incest during the episode released on February 9.
 This was in line with the show’s pattern of provocative humour from judges and participants.

 On February 11, the episode was taken down by YouTube based on a complaint by the Union government.
 Additionally, the Maharashtra Police registered a first information report against 30 persons who had appeared on the comedy talent show as judges or contestants.